aldriguz/aldriguz.github.io/_pages/about.md

 - Computers Architecture
 - Personal things

-I'm currently working at *Xirect Software Solutions* as a *Software Development Manager*, Peru's office.
-My experience is related to manage teams and products, using Microsoft (.Net & C#) and Open Source technologies, fullstack web technologies .
+My experience is related on design and build products, using Microsoft (.Net & C#) and Open Source technologies, fullstack web technologies.

 University leave an important logic knowledge and some programming languages introduction like C/C++, Java, Prolog, Scheme, OpenGL, Assembly, Linux.